hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Books covering solid mechanics

 I am admittedly very unfamiliar with the literature in this field, so this section is especially prone to incompleteness.
+(I am grateful to Prof. James Hanna for pointing me to the Green/Zerna and Audoly/Pomeau books.)

+- Basile Audoly and Yves Pomeau, 2010:  *Elasticity and Geometry:  From Hair Curls to the Non-Linear Response of Shells*.
+Oxford University Press.
+- Albert E. Green and Wolfgang Zerna, 2012:  *Theoretical Elasticity*, 2d edition (reprint).
+Dover.
+Original edition published in 1954 by Oxford University Press.
 - Lev D. Landau and Evgenii M Lifshitz, 1986:  *Theory of Elasticity*, 3d ed., revised and enlarged by E. M. Lifshitz, A. M. Kosevich, and L. P. Pitaevskii.
 Translated by J. B. Sykes and W. H. Reid.
 Course of Theoretical Physics, Vol. 7.
 Butterworth-Heinemann.
+Original Russian edition, 1944.
 - Alister G. McLellan, 1980:  *The Classical Thermodynamics of Deformable Materials*.
 Cambridge Monographs on Physics.
 Cambridge University Press.
 - Adrian P. Sutton, 2020:  *Physics of Elasticity and Crystal Defects*.
 Oxford Series on Materials Modelling.
 Oxford University Press.

 ### Books covering acoustics

 Despite the relatively few physicists who work in acoustics in recent decades, a surprisingly large number of the key books in the field have been written by physicists.
-Lord Rayleigh's classic *Theory of Sound* ranks first among these.
+Lord Rayleigh's 19th century classic *Theory of Sound* ranks first among these.
 As this topic deserves a separate page of its own, which is beyond the scope of my present efforts, I will not attempt to list such books here.
 Let it suffice to mention the names of illustrious authors such as Leo Beranek, Eugene Skudrzyk, Philip M. Morse and K. Uno Ingard, Allan D. Pierce, David T. Blackstock, and Thomas D. Rossing.
 Also worthy of mention is the workhorse text by
 Kinsler/Frey/Coppens/Sanders and the textbook by Berg and Stork.